OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 The HTML file of the entities add-in specifies buttons for the user to select each type of entity, and another button to clear displayed instances of an entity.
 It includes a JavaScript file, default_entities.js, which is described in the next section under [JavaScript implementation](#javascript-implementation).
 The JavaScript file includes the event handlers for each of the buttons.

-Note that all Outlook add-ins must include office.js.
+Note that all Outlook Add-ins must include office.js.
 The HTML file that follows includes version 1.1 of office.js on the CDN.

 ```html
 <!DOCTYPE html>